qcif/rdsi-arms/test/arms-test-plan.md

 A previously provisioned request is reopened.

-### Prerequsites
+### Prerequisites

-Perform the main workflow at least up to the point where the provisioner has provisioned the request.
+- Request in the provisioned state.
+- User not logged in.

 ### Procedure